-The program acquires liability insurance through their administrator, Clear Risk Solutions, which is subject to a per occurrence self-insured retention (SIR) of \$100,000.
-Members are responsible for a \$1,000 to \$10,000 deductible for each claim (can vary by member), while the program is responsible for the \$100,000 SIR.
-Since the program is a cooperative program, there is joint liability among the participating members toward the sharing of the \$100,000 SIR, in addition to the deductible.
-The program also purchases a Stop Loss Policy as another layer of protection to its membership, with an attachment point of \$3,505,566, which is fully funded in its annual budget.
+The program acquires reinsurance through their administrator, Clear Risk Solutions.
+Liability coverage is purchased to an aggregate limit of \$50,000,000 with a self- insured retention (SIR) of \$500,000.
+Members are responsible for a \$1,000 to \$50,000 deductible for each claim (can vary by member), while the program is responsible for the \$500,000 SIR.
+Since the program is a cooperative program, there is joint liability among the participating members toward the sharing of the \$500,000 SIR, in addition to the deductible.
+The program also purchases a Stop Loss Policy as another layer of protection to its membership, with an attachment point of \$7,110,058, which is fully funded in its annual budget.

-Property insurance is subject to a per occurrence SIR of \$100,000.
+Property insurance is subject to a per occurrence SIR of \$500,000.
 Members are responsible for a \$1,000 deductible for each claim (some member deductibles vary).
-The program bears the \$100,000 SIR, in addition to the deductible.
+The program bears the \$500,000 SIR, in addition to the deductible.

-Crime insurance is subject to a per occurrence self-insured retention of \$25,000.
+Crime insurance is subject to a per occurrence SIR of \$25,000.
 Members are responsible for a \$1,000 deductible for each claim (some member deductibles vary).
 The program bears the \$25,000 SIR, in addition to the deductible.